tylarpierson/rails-mini-course-sprint2-mod4-student--starter/README.md

-# Rails Mini Course - Sprint 2 - Module 4 - You Do (Starter)
+# Ruby on Rails - Intermediate Ruby on Rails - Testing with RSpec - Project

 ## Use describe and context to structure Employee model specs